zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

     ```

 In the example below we show how to create the payload for calling create forecast API.
-- "compartmentId": is same as tenancy id(refer Task 5 : Create Project ID in Lab 2)
+- "compartmentId": is same as tenancy id
-- "projectId": the one you get after creating a project (refer Task 5 : Create Project ID in Lab 2)
+- "projectId": the one you get after creating a project
 - "targetVariables": name of the column in primary data having the target values
 - models: models selected for training.
 Here we are showing some the models implemented in our service.Our AutoML service selects the best model out of all the models selected for training.
 - "forecastHorizon": number of future timesteps for which to forecast